Asymptotic Theory of Geometric and Adaptive $k$-Means Clustering: Introduction

-The basic theoretical justification for $k$-means is Pollard \cite{Pollard} in which strong consistency is shown for a wide class of non-parametric models; that is, if $Y_1,Y_2,\ldots$ is an IID sequence of random variables in an abstract metric space $(X,d)$, and if a number of technical hypotheses hold, then the sequence of solutions $S_1,S_2,\ldots$ to the optimization problems above has a limit almost surely, in a sense which we will soon make precise.
+The initial theoretical justification for $k$-means is Pollard \cite{Pollard} in which strong consistency is shown for a wide class of non-parametric models; that is, if $Y_1,Y_2,\ldots$ is an independent, identically-distributed (IID) sequence of random variables in a finite-dimensional Euclidean space $\R^m$, and if a number of technical hypotheses hold, then the sequence of solutions $S_1,S_2,\ldots$ to the optimization problems above has a limit almost surely, in a sense which we will soon make precise.
 Moreover, the limit is a solution to the set-indexed optimization problem

 The arguments therein rely on delicate calculations which combine uniform laws of large numbers with some recursive structure that relates the $k$-means cluster centers to the $(k-1)$-means cluster centers.